Why We’re Concerned

 Low Wages and Low-Quality Jobs

-The government and the semiconductor industry promise to bring good jobs to American workers.
+Elected officials and the semiconductor industry promise to bring good jobs to American workers.
 But the evidence suggests that many of the new jobs may be low-wage and low-quality.

+The Semiconductor Industry Association cites an average salary for semiconductor workers of $170,000.
 But averages can be misleading: this figure includes professional and management salaries along with lower wages of frontline production workers.

 Semiconductor engineers also report unsustainable working conditions: heavy workloads, high stress, poor training, long hours (including regular twelve-hour days plus weekends), unrealistic expectations from supervisors, and limited breaks.